Superset vs Devin (2026): Local Agent Orchestration vs Cloud AI Engineer

 Local vs Cloud

-Superset runs everything locally.
-Your code stays on your machine, agents use your local git repos, and nothing is sent to external servers beyond what the agents' own API calls require.
+Superset's shipped workflow is local-first today.
+Your repo, worktrees, review flow, chat, and browser preview stay on your machine, and outbound traffic depends on the specific agents or providers you choose.
 Devin runs entirely in Cognition's cloud — your code is cloned into remote VMs where Devin operates.
 This is the fundamental architectural difference and drives most of the trade-offs below.

 Control vs Autonomy

-Superset gives you direct terminal access to each agent.
-You see what it's doing in real time, can interrupt, redirect, or provide feedback mid-task.
+Superset gives you direct access to each agent session.
+You can watch the terminal, inspect diffs, open a browser preview, chat in the same workspace, interrupt, or redirect mid-task.
 Devin aims for full autonomy — you assign a task and check back later for a PR.
 This makes Devin more hands-off but less controllable when it goes in the wrong direction.

 Agent Flexibility